 Although most humans kidnapped by the Underkin become breeding stock, some are actually adopted into the Underkin society.
 Then again, they are now fathers and mothers to the newest generation of Underkin.
 Those who manage to become accepted are, indeed, well-loved by the Underkin.
 Once freed from the shackles of bondage, the Aghaia almost invariably stay with their captors, though nobody really knows why.
 On rare occasions, they leave the Underground and return to human society, however.
 Those who choose to stay are full citizens of the Underground, and not particularly considered "lesser" than their peers.

 Due to their proximity to the Underkin, and time spent in the Underground, they heal much faster than a normal human.
-Aghaia develop the ability to speak both forms of Underkin, and can, in time, also learn magic, though casting takes them one round longer than most.
+Aghaia develop the ability to speak both forms of Underkin, and can, in time, also learn magic, though casting takes them one round longer than most, and is exhausted more far quickly.
 Aghaia are the most trusted of all Underkin races, and their lies are undetectable even by magical means.
+Only human Aghaia gain these perks.

 It is believed by some that not only did the Fae hold humans hostage beneath the Earth, but some of their more...volatile and dangerous pets and captives as well.
 Among these captives was Draikon the Black, a treaty-hostage traded to the Fae for one of their Princesses.
 A young and small dragon, only a few hundred years old, Draikon fell in love with an Erzheka woman.
 Their many children eventually became the beginnings of the Draikana, a race of small dragons.
 Small enough to maneuver the tunnels of the Underground, they range in size from a small dog to as tall as humans.
 It is believed that the Draikana grow in proportion to their habitat, so it is likely that once they leave the underground, they may begin to grow again, and their now-useless wings may develop the power of flight.
 As a people, however, the Draikana are known to be wise and perceptive, but also a bit kleptomaniacal.
 Usually, items that are taken will be returned if one asks nicely, but demands or threats are seen as a justification to keep the items.
 The Fae are particularly violent towards the Draikana, and tend to slaughter them on sight.
 There was long an edict by Queen Mab that captured Underkin may be enslaved, save for the Draikana, which must always be exterminated on sight.
 It's generally believed that Mab feared the Draikana eventually making an alliance with their Dragon ancestors, thus turning the tides of the war.